 Also, be sure to read the fine print of each campsite as many are for tents only, or may even require a permit ahead of time.

-- This is by far our favorite radar app out there.
+Radar Scope – This is by far our favorite radar app out there.
 Tony uses it anytime a storm is coming so that we know if we need to plan to stay put an extra hour or if we can keep traveling.
 It is a paid app and available on iOS and Google Play.

-- This weather app is a hyper local weather app that will tell you when the rain will start and stop by the minute, almost like magic.
-It’s also available on iOS and Google Play.
+Dark Sky – This weather app is a hyper-local weather app that will tell you when the rain will start and stop by the minute, almost like magic.
+It’s only available on the App Store with IOS.

-- This free wind app is available on both iOS and Google Play.
+Windy – This free wind app is available on both iOS and Google Play.
 It will give you a wind forecast or tell you the current wind to help you decide if today is a great day for taking your RV on a road trip.

-- Tony and I both have this app on our phones.
+NOAA Weather Radio – Tony and I both have this app on our phones.
 It alerts us if we are in a tornado warning or watch with a loud noise (if you set it to alter you that is) so that it works as your weather radio in your RV.
 Now keep in mind that we need cell signal and a charged cell phone for it to work.

 Or, do you enjoy some spontaneity and use your favorite road trip app from above on your travel day?

-You see, if you live the RV lifestyle for a while, you’ll learn what works best for you and what you are looking for when it comes to RV travel planning.
+You see, if you live the RV lifestyle for awhile, you’ll learn what works best for you and what you are looking for when it comes to RV travel planning.
 However, if you are a beginner to the RV life, then having a good plan will help you make the most of your travels.